 Verena and her parents aboard JOY in the Canary Islands shortly before the Atlantic crossing.
 1987.

 View Germany to San Diego aboard JOY in a larger map.

 After leaving Germany we sailed down the coast to France and eventually crossed the English channel as we had done a few years earlier during one of our “practice runs” (aka family vacations).
 We stayed in Plymouth for several weeks while getting upgrades such as a roller furling headsail.
 When a good weather window presented itself we set sail to cross the Bay of Biscay.
 Our longest crossing to date.
 All went well and we arrived in A Coruña unscathed.

 When all seemed calm I ducked out from under the dinghy and started yelling for the others.
 They had all made it and after righting the dinghy and gathering up the items that hadn’t sunk or been swept away we tried to start the outboard.
-It would not start and we were getting pushed farther and farther out to sea.
+It would not start and we were getting pushed farther and farther out to sea due to the strong river current.
 So we started paddling up the coast to get out of the current.
 After a while we were able to make some headway back toward the shore.
 Someone must have seen what happened from the jetties because an old fishing vessel picked us up and towed the dinghy back up the river.
 The Portuguese coast guard showed up just as we were getting dropped off to our unsuspecting parents.

 View Aveiro Dinghy Capsize in a larger map

 We sailed on to the Canary Islands from where we would cross the Atlantic.